 The recipients of the transaction.
 If depositing crypto to Robinhood, one or more of the receiving addresses will be your address.
 If withdrawing, one or more of the receiving addresses will be the intended receiving party.

 The sender of the transaction.
 If depositing crypto into Robinhood, this will be your crypto address or that of a third party.
-If you are withdrawing from Robinhood, the sending address will show up on the blockchain as a Robinhood managed crypto address.
+If you're withdrawing from Robinhood, the sending address will show up on the blockchain as a Robinhood managed crypto address.
 Never send crypto back to a Robinhood crypto address that you received a withdrawal from.
-If you send crypto back to that listed address, the crypto will not reach your account.
+If you send crypto back to that listed address, the crypto won't reach your account.
 The address shown there is part of a safeguard to protect your assets.

 Not all senders and recipients (sometimes known as inputs and outputs) of a blockchain transaction will be you.
 Due to the way that many crypto trading platforms batch multiple withdrawals at a time, many transactions may be included in a single transaction hash.

 Robinhood requires crypto deposits to reach a certain number of references (confirmations) on the blockchain, before being credited to your account.

 Processing times for crypto deposits vary based on the type of crypto.
 The following lists the confirmation requirements by crypto type and an estimated completion time based on the respective blockchain.

 The amount of confirmations required for a crypto deposit are subject to change.
 The actual processing times can vary from their estimates depending on the network’s status.